Mannai-Microsoft-Solutions/Incident-Response-Playbooks-/Reports/Mass_Download_and_Mass_Delete/readme.md

 | mv-expand AddressPrefixes
 | summarize by tostring(AddressPrefixes);
 let MatchedIPs = OfficeActivity
-| where EventSource == "SharePoint" and OfficeWorkload has_any("SharePoint", "OneDrive") and Operation has_any ('FileDownloaded', 'FileSyncDownloadedFull', 'FileRecycled', 'FolderRecycled', 'FolderDeletedFirstStageRecycleBin', 'FileDeletedFirstStageRecycleBin', 'FileVersionsAllDeleted', 'FileDeleted')
+| where EventSource == "SharePoint" and OfficeWorkload has_any("SharePoint", "OneDrive") and Operation has_any ('FileDownloaded', 'FileSyncDownloadedFull', 'FolderDeletedFirstStageRecycleBin', 'FileVersionsAllDeleted', 'FileDeleted')
 | evaluate ipv4_lookup(AzureRanges, ClientIP, AddressPrefixes)
 | project ClientIP;
 let userWhiteList =dynamic([